wg-osr/walkerga.github.io/class/mu_tiefling.md

 permalink: /class/magic-user/tiefling
 ---

-The Tiefling is a type of [Magic User](/class/magic-user).

 <ins>Starting Equipment</ins><br>
-Edgy black leather Armor, Trident, Spell Book, Blood Quill.
+An Edgy black Leather Armor, a Trident, a Spell Book, a Quill that works only with blood.

 <ins>Starting Skills</ins><br>
 Your choice of Child of the Devil, Resourceful Urchin, or Dark Commander.